henri/spb/README.md

 # such some features of SPB may not be fully functional

 # also, this  appraoch results in no fish snippits,
-# no fish auto completions and no aliass being configured
+# no fish auto completions or alias configuration.

+# if that all sounds perfct for you then proceed with
+# the commands below :

 # create the ~/bin directory
 mkdir -p "$HOME/bin"